Sravanthichaparapu03/SCT_SD_4/README.md

-Product Information Web Scraper
+# Product Information Web Scraper

-Description

-This project is a Python-based web scraper that extracts product information such as product names, prices, and ratings from a website and stores the data in a CSV file.
+A Python program that extracts product information such as names, prices, and ratings from a website and stores the data in a CSV file.

-Features
+## Features
 - Extracts product names
 - Extracts product prices
 - Extracts product ratings
 - Saves data to a CSV file

-Technologies Used

-- Python
-- Requests
-- BeautifulSoup
-- Pandas

-How to Run

-1. Install the required libraries:

-   - requests
-   - beautifulsoup4
-   - pandas
+## Language

-2. Run the Python file:
+Python
-   python web_scraper.py

-3. The extracted data will be saved as a CSV file.

-Author
+## Author

-Sravanthi Reddy
+Chaparapu Sravanthi